 We have experienced significant net losses since our inception and we expect to continue to incur losses for the foreseeable future.
 We incurred net losses of \$14.1 million and \$14.6 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, our accumulated deficit was \$351.7 million.
+As of March 31, 2021 and December 31, 2020, our accumulated deficit was \$360.3 million and \$351.7 million, respectively.
 We expect to continue to incur significant sales and marketing, research and development, regulatory and other expenses as we grow our U.S. commercial sales force and expand our marketing efforts to increase adoption of our BAROSTIM NEO, expand existing relationships with our customers, add new features to our BAROSTIM NEO, obtain regulatory clearances or approvals for our planned or future products and conduct clinical trials on our existing and planned or future products.
 In addition, we expect our general and administrative expenses to increase following this offering due to the additional costs associated with being a public company.